-Drivers who receive real-time road condition information can choose alternate routes instead of getting stuck in unexpected traffic or traveling back to the depot for the next assignment.
+Drivers who receive real-time road condition information can choose, or are directed to, alternate routes instead of getting stuck in unexpected traffic or traveling back to the depot for the next assignment.
 Also, drivers can provide the central office with essential updates, such as delays or vehicle issues.

 Companies might consider a fleet management platform that includes vehicle connectivity, workflow automation, and data collection capabilities to accomplish this.
 For example, central offices can direct assignments to a driver's mobile system, allowing them to immediately move on to the next job.
 The central office can also use the system's GPS tracking capabilities to determine which drivers are closest to the next assignment on their list.

 Vehicle upkeep can be critical to cutting fuel costs.
 Parts that do not perform to their full potential reduce a vehicle’s fuel efficiency.
 Keep the following details of your fleet vehicles in good working order: